wwivbbs/docs/init.md

 Restriction | Description
 :---: | ---
- L | Logon : Limits the caller to 1 logon per day.
+ L | Logons      : Limits the caller to 1 logon per day.
- C | Chat  : Restricts the caller from requesting chat mode.
+ C | Chat        : Caller won't be able to request chats with you.
  M | The default restriction of M means that any messages that the user posts, will not be seen by anyone else until you have validated the messages.
  A | Automessage : The caller cannot change the automessage.
  * | Anonymous   : The caller cannot post anonymously.
  P | Post        : The caller cannot post messages.
  E | E-mail      : The caller cannot send e-mail.
  V | Voting      : The caller is not permitted to vote.
- K |
+ K | Chat        : Restricts the user from chat room
  N | WWIVnet     : The caller cannot use the WWIV network.
  U | Upload      : All uploads by this user will go to the sysop dir.
  0 |
  1 |
  2 |